 (b) approved bylaws;

+(c) attendance policy, including but not limited to a daily visual check-in for students;

-(c) criteria and procedures for suspension and expulsion of students;
+(d) criteria and procedures for suspension and expulsion of students;

-(d) written documentation that a criminal background checks haves been performed as required by state law on all employees and volunteers; and
+(e) written documentation that criminal background checks have been performed as required by state law for all employees and volunteers; and

-(e) written documentation of the virtual school's compliance with state and federal laws, including, but not limited to, all fire, health, and safety laws and accessibility requirements for facilities owned or leased by or for the virtual school.
+(f) written documentation of the virtual school's compliance with state and federal laws, including, but not limited to, all fire, health, and safety laws and accessibility requirements for facilities owned or leased by or for the virtual school.

 (6) Information for Distribution of Public Funds.
 Upon receiving a certificate, a Commonwealth of Massachusetts virtual school shall provide the Department with a federal tax identification number issued solely to the virtual school, and banking information regarding a bank account solely in the name of the virtual school, as required by the State Treasurer for the transfer of public funds.